Thursday, 3 October 2024

 Bernard Heuvelmans is considered to be the “Father of Cryptozoology” due mostly to the release of this book.
 It’s a loose piece of wishful thinking that establishes itself on the premise that, if we can re-discover some creatures that were thought extinct, then might there not be more such critters out there that we haven’t spotted yet?
 He then takes the next step – taking a line from Charles Fort – that perhaps we are seeing relict animals in the wild, it’s just that tales about them are taken as myths, or folklore, and are being discredited out of hand by the scientific community.
 At the time of his writing, the Coelacanth had been found and the Komodo Dragon had just been identified, so Heuvelmans decided that a wholesale revision of the animal kingdom’s catalogue was warranted.

 What follows between these covers is part truth and part pixie-dust.
-Heuvelmans roams the planet creating ‘what if…?’ scenarios to cover a range of beasts, and their possible survival, with whimsical drawings and dreamy prose.
-He covers giant humanoids, sea serpents, riverine monsters, mermaids, and a whole slew of the cryptid animalia which populates the tabloid newspaper realm.
+Heuvelmans roams the planet creating ‘what if…?’ scenarios to address a range of beasts, and their possible survival, with whimsical drawings and dreamy prose.
+He examines giant humanoids, sea serpents, riverine monsters, mermaids, and a whole slew of the cryptid animalia which populates the tabloid newspaper realm.
 Here’s a particularly relevant section concerning the Mythos:

 Other plates show the infamous yeti scalp of the Pangboche Monastery which has been repeatedly debunked as being stitched together from yak remains, but I’m particularly enamoured of the sketch that introduces this section.
 While claiming to be a “reconstruction based upon all available evidence”, it displays more storytime drama and whimsy than it does scientific accuracy.
 Wherever photographic detail is not available, Heuvelmans turns to this type of fantasy to push his ideas.